timescale/unstructured-pgai-example/README.md

 With this setup you can embed any document on your postgresql database and run queries on it.

-For now, run.sh just imports the document into TimescaleDB and vectorizes the text from description field.
+For now, import.sh just imports the document into TimescaleDB and vectorizes the text from description field.

 # Setup